chaturay/serverless-artillery/README.md

 ### T3.8.
 Invoke performance test
 This section is same as before.
 See [here](#t26-invoke-performance-test) for details.

+If you used CloudWatch plugin you will be able to view the metrics on the CloudWatch dashboard.
+You can learn more about using CloudWatch dashboard [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html). **Note that it can take few minutes for the data to propogate to CloudWatch.**

 ### T3.9.
 Remove assets from AWS
 This section is same as before.
 See [here](#t27-remove-assets-from-aws) for details.